Robert B. Parker: Career

 Parker wrote his first novel in 1971 while teaching at Northeastern University.
 He became a full professor in 1976, and turned to full-time writing in 1979, with five Spenser novels to his credit.

 Parker's popular Spenser novels are known for his characters of varied races and religions.
 According to critic Christina Nunez, Parker's "inclusion of [characters of] other races and sexual persuasions" lends his writings a "more modern feel".
-For example, the Spenser series characters include Hawk and Chollo, African-American and Mexican-American, respectively, as well as Spenser's Jewish girlfriend, Susan, various Russians, Ukrainians, Chinese, a gay cop, Lee Farrell, and even a gay mob boss, Gino Fish.
+For example, the Spenser series characters include Hawk and Chollo, African American and Mexican American, respectively, as well as Spenser's Jewish girlfriend, Susan, various Russians, Ukrainians, Chinese, a gay cop, Lee Farrell, and even a gay mob boss, Gino Fish.
 The homosexuality of both his sons gave his writing "[a] sensibility," Ms. Nunez feels, "[which] strengthens Parker's sensibility [toward gays]."
-In 1985, Spenser was made into a successful television series, Spenser for Hire which starred Robert Urich, Avery Brooks and Barbara Stock.
+In 1985, Spenser was made into a successful television series, Spenser for Hire, which starred Robert Urich, Avery Brooks, and Barbara Stock.

-In 1994, Parker collaborated with Japanese photographer Kasho Kumagai on a coffee table book called Spenser's Boston, exploring the city through Spenser's "eyes" via high quality, 4-color photos.
+In 1994, Parker collaborated with Japanese photographer Kasho Kumagai on Spenser's Boston, a coffee-table book that explores the city through Spenser's eyes via high quality, four-color photos.
 In addition to Parker's introduction, excerpts from several of the Spenser novels were included.

 Parker created female detective Sunny Randall at the request of actress Helen Hunt, who wanted him to write a part for her to play.
-He wrote the first book, and the film version was planned for 2000 but never materialized.
-However, his publisher liked the character and asked him to continue with the series.
+He wrote the first book, and the film version was planned for 2000, but never materialized.
+His publisher liked the character, though, and asked him to continue with the series.

 Another figure created by Parker was Jesse Stone, a troubled former LAPD detective, who starts a new career as a police chief in a small New England town.
 Between 1997 and 2010, he wrote nine novels featuring Jesse Stone, all of which have been adapted as a series of TV movies by CBS starring Tom Selleck as Jesse Stone.

 Aside from crime writing, Parker also produced several Western novels, including Appaloosa, and children's books.
 Like Parker's Spenser series, his Westerns have received critical attention.
-Chris Dacus, who has written on other authors like Cormac McCarthy, has written of the intellectual depth and importance of Parker's Westerns in The Stoic Western Hero: Robert B. Parker's Westerns.
+Chris Dacus, who has written on other authors including Cormac McCarthy, has written of the intellectual depth and importance of Parker's Westerns in The Stoic Western Hero: Robert B. Parker's Westerns.

 Parker and his wife created an independent film company called Pearl Productions, based in Boston.
-It was named after their German short-haired pointer, Pearl.
+It was named after their German Shorthaired Pointer, Pearl.